-Are you thinking about starting your own daycare business?
-If so, congratulations!
-Early education is a must for working parents and is critical for shaping the healthy development of young children.
-By pursuing a career in childcare, you can make a real impact on society and the families you serve.
+Early education is a must for working families and is critical for shaping the healthy development of young children.
+By pursuing a career in early learning, you can make a real impact on society and the families you serve.

 How do I start designing my daycare floor plan?

 The first step to providing high-quality childcare services is to create a daycare environment where your students, staff, and families can thrive.

 Before deciding on the floor plan you want to use for your daycare business, carefully consider your program’s needs in the following areas:

 - The total number of children you will serve

 - The total number of people who will come into your center regularly

 - Space for staff needs

 - Adequate room for indoor activities

 - Safe and accessible entry and reception areas